-Summer break is a time to rest and relax after 180 days of grading, reading, preparing, and learning.
+Every teacher needs time to rest and relax from numerous days of grading, reading, preparing, and learning.
 So why not take a few day trips and enjoy some of Memphis’ neighboring towns?

-Here are 10 day trips from Memphis that will give you a chance to relax, learn, explore, and cool off:
+Here are 10 day trips from Memphis that will give you a chance to relax, learn, and explore:

 Meeman-Shelby Forest State Park

 - Keep things close to home and explore Meeman-Shelby Forest State Park!
 While it’s right outside of Memphis, many people have never seen all that the 12,536 acre park has to offer.
 With over 20 miles of hiking trails, 49 campsites, and a 36-hole disk-golf course, it’s the perfect little getaway.

 “Exhibits include live snakes, turtles, salamanders, fish aquariums, stuffed animal exhibit, indoor live butterfly garden (open seasonally), bone table, insect table and a Native American exhibit.” – Tennessee State Parks Website

 - Distance to Input: 44 miles or 1 hour and 3 minutes